 Royal Windsor is one of the biggest and most prestigious early summer shows for the showing community, with the hunter classes typically being particularly competitive.
 The novice classes also hold particular prominence; winning the novices at Royal Windsor signals that a young horse has exciting potential for the future.
 There is also a qualifier for the BSPS mountain and moorland Heritage supreme championship, and a native in-hand supreme final for the 12 breed champions held in the Castle Arena.

 There are four days of international jumping, including the grand prix on Sunday.

-The Land Rover International Driving Grand Prix and FEI World Cup qualifiers are two key competitions.
+The International Driving Grand Prix, which counts as a FEI World Cup qualifier is a key competition.
 There are three stages to the competition — driven dressage, marathon stage and cone driving.

-The international endurance event sees competitors ride a set course around 120km in parts of Windsor Great Park and Ascot Racecourse.
+The international endurance event sees competitors ride a set course up to 160km in length in parts of Windsor Great Park.

 If you can’t make the show you can watch Royal Windsor’s live stream, available on the show’s official website.
 Re-watch classes on clipmyhorse.tv.
 Keep up to date with Horse & Hound’s coverage from across the disciplines.